nspyre-org/nspyre/docs/contributing.rst

 reStructuredText
 ----------------

-There are many resources on reST syntax, but we've found it helpful to know these basic things when starting out (and as a quick refresher!).
+There are many resources on **reST** syntax, but we've found it helpful to know these basic things when starting out (and as a quick refresher!).

 #.
 Paragraphs in reStructuredText are blocks of text separated by at least one blank line.
 All lines in the paragraph must be indented by the same amount.

 #.
 Indentation is important and mixing spaces and tabs causes problems.
-So just like Python, it's best to just use spaces.
+So like Python, it's best to just use spaces.
 And typically, you want to **use three spaces**.
-Yes, you read that correctly.
+Yes, you read that correctly, we'll explain why in a minute.
 (A standard tab is equivalent to 4 spaces.)

 #.
 Inline markup for font styles is similar to MarkDown: